 - There is an underlying culture of respect and support.

 With adult learners in school or the workplace, this definition stands.
 While it’s not a manager’s responsibility to teach employees how to cope, he or she should leave space for employees to be able to use the tools they do have.
 Here are some ideas:

 A. Be thoughtful about proximity.

-While COVID19 has made this moot for many offices, avoid walking up behind people or surprising them.
+Avoid walking up behind people or surprising them.
 In the same vein, avoid jokes about abuse.

 B. Be predictable.

 While many organizations—especially now—must face uncertainty, managers can manage in a predictable manner.
 Make expectations clear, set up routines that employees can count on, and be clear about what’s happening when changes are afoot.